mongodb/specifications/source/retryable-writes/retryable-writes.rst

 When using ``OP_QUERY`` to issue a write command to the server, a command response is always returned.
 A write command with an unacknowledged write concern (i.e. ``{w: 0}``) will return a response of ``{ok: 1}``.
-If a network error is encountered attempting to read that response, the driver could attempt to retry the operation by executing it again with the same transaction ID.
+If a retryable error is encountered (either a network error or "not master" response), the driver could attempt to retry the operation by executing it again with the same transaction ID.

 Some drivers fall back to legacy opcodes (e.g. ``OP_INSERT``) to execute write operations with an unacknowledged write concern.
 In the future, ``OP_MSG`` may allow the server to avoid returning any response for write operations sent with an unacknowledged write concern.
-In both of these cases, there is no response for which the driver might encounter a network error and decide to retry the operation.
+In both of these cases, there is no response for which the driver might encounter a retryable error and decide to retry the operation.

 Rather than depend on an implementation detail to determine if retryable